 Heavy and bulky, weighing in at nearly 335 lbs.
 Expensive price tag.

 Efficient design that makes this travel grill easy to carry anywhere.
 Runs from portable propane cylinders, which are easy to find in most hardware stores.
 Unlike most tiny grills, the heat will be distributed evenly across the entire cooking surface.
+Comes with folding legs.